continuouspipe/continuouspipe/documentation/content/quick-start/configuring-a-registry.md

 weight: 40
 ---
-Before a Flow can be used it needs to know where to store Docker images.
-This is done in the "Registries" tab of the Team.
+Before a flow can be used it needs to know where to store Docker images.
+This is done in the "Registries" tab of the project.
 You'll be prompted to add a new registry configuration.

 ![](/images/quick-start/project-registry-overview-no-registry.png)